 Peter IIyich Tchaikovsky

 Rhythm is the "heartbeat" of what we see and hear in music!

 Listening Exercise #3 The First Circle.

-The final listening example for this article will show you some of the extremes to rhythm in music.
+The final listening example for this article will show you some of the extremes to the rhythm in music.
 The “medium for performance” is a Jazz Band”.
 The ”genre” is Jazz, and the composition is called “The First Circle” performed by the Central Washington University Jazz Band.
 It is a big contrast from what you just heard with the symphony orchestra playing the Tchaikovsky piece, but being able to listen for the different patterns and rhythms, we are able to understand how diverse the different genre and again, you may be getting into a medium you have never heard before.

-This group of young musicians are performing at a very high level.
-When a group of this nature sounds this good it is because they are in sync with each other and understand the composers intentions when it was composed.
+This group of young musicians is performing at a very high level.
+When a group of this nature sounds this good it is because they are in sync with each other and understand the composers' intentions when it was composed.
 Not to take away anything from the director because he is a fine musician himself and without him and his guidance this group would not be sounding so professional.

 Listen as this piece begins with a simple rhythm being set down by the entire group until the main theme is introduced followed by a building of layers of sounds from the different sections.
 The rhythm section is hard at work driving the piece forward throughout.
 Great piece!